Regan M. IwaoMember

 While getting his law degree, Mr. Iwao was an editor for the University of Hawaii Law Review.
 His undergraduate degree is in mechanical engineering.
 He graduated with magna cum laude honors and is a member of Tau Beta Pi and Pi Tau Sigma, engineering honorary societies.
 He obtained his EIT certificate in 1997, and spent a year teaching English in Japan before entering law school.

-Mr. Iwao is a Director for the Legal Aid Society of Hawaii and Director for the Hawaii Justice Foundation, and is also a Barrister for the American Inns of Court, James S. Burns Aloha Chapter.
-He is committed to pro-bono and access to justice, and is a current member and former Chair of the HSBA’s Delivery of Legal Services to the Public Committee, 2014 HSBA Leadership Institute Fellow, and member of the Hawaii Access to Justice Commission, Pro Bono Initiatives Task Force.
-He is also an active volunteer for Volunteer Legal Services Hawaii and with the Honolulu District Court Access to Justice Room.
+Mr. Iwao has been committed to pro-bono and access to justice for decades.
+He is currently the Treasurer and a Director for the Legal Aid Society of Hawaii and a Director for the Hawaii Justice Foundation.
+He is also a member and former Chair of the HSBA's Delivery of Legal Services to the Public Committee, a member of the Hawaii Access to Justice Commission, Pro Bono Initiatives Task Force, a Master of the Bench for the American Inns of Court, James S. Burns Aloha Chapter, and a 2014 HSBA Leadership Institute Fellow, and actively volunteers for Volunteer Legal Services Hawaii and with the Honolulu District Court Access to Justice Room.

 Ninth Circuit Court of Appeals